KyleReesePollock/assignment4-Granada/README.md

 	footer. centered. bottom of page.

 	Contacts:
 	So for the web form I was thinking of making a comments page.
-Where students can put their name and a comment about the students in the page.
-Their review will be shown at the bottom of the page under the web form entry.
+Where students can put their info and give answer some question relating to our website such as what is your major.

 	top doc/links/header

 	Consistent with home page style design.
 Student’s profile pic under header above body content.

-	We will have two entry boxes: Name and Message. followed by a submit box.

-	Aside element will be at the very bottom, titled reviews: Entry will pop up at the bottom of the page.
+	Aside element will be at the very bottom, for user to go back to homepage: Entry will pop up at the bottom of the page.

 	footer. centered. bottom of page.